 - Bend your pinky backwards.
 (Update: due to efforts to be more consistent with grading Beighton Scores, it is advised that the hand be flat on a table and all other finger maintain contact with the table, not shown here.)
 Add 1 point for each pinky that can bend to at least 90 degrees relative to other fingers flat on the table.

 If you scored any points, you have localized joint hypermobility.
-Those with 4 or more points have generalized joint hypermobility, which was historically called benign joint hypermobility, as hypermobility can occur without any symptoms.
+Those with 5 or more points (or 6+ for kids, 4+ for older adults) have generalized joint hypermobility, which was historically called benign joint hypermobility, as hypermobility can occur without any symptoms.
 The term Hypermobility Spectrum Disorder (HSD) is an updated term that indicates that local or general hypermobility may be symptomatic.
 Hypermobile Ehlers-Danlos Syndrome (hEDS) is a type of HSD that was first identified by French Drs.
 Ehlers and Danlos and is thought to be caused by a genetic mutation (although currently this has not been identified.)
 As such, diagnosis of hEDS is currently based on a mix of objective and subjective conditions, rather than genetic tests that identify other forms of EDS.
 You can find diagnostic criteria for hEDS here, although I like to remind folks that labels and diagnostic codes are intended to help your medical team to better create an individualized plan that meets your needs, and the difference between HSD and hEDS may not impact treatment.
 Clinically, HSD and hEDS are treated the same way– by addressing the individual’s complaints and reducing/managing associated risks.

 Ideally, all humans will put some effort into maintaining health and wellness.
 In my experience, those efforts look a bit different for hypermobiles.
 Muscles that have to do more work to make up for lax ligaments will need to be highly conditioned in order to prevent fatigue, pain and even sensations of “stiffness.”
 While it might make sense for tighter bodies to stretch when they feel stiff, the sensation of stiffness is a protective mechanism, much like the sensation of pain.
 Perceived stiffness that is not paired with reduced range of motion doesn’t indicate a need for stretching so much as a need for other kinds of support.
 Being assessed by a PT who understands hypermobility can be very helpful to establish what specific areas need stretching, and which areas need improved stabilization, strength, blood flow, neurodynamics, sensory integration/proprioception, or recalibration of a sensitized system.

 While hypermobility is most often considered a musculoskeletal issue, hypermobiles do have increased risk of certain medical conditions that are beyond the scope of this blog, such as gastrointestinal issues, chronic pain and chronic pelvic pain, migraines, chronic fatigue, pelvic organ prolapse, autonomic nervous system dysfunction (dysautonomia/POTS) or heart conditions like valve prolapse or aortic dissection.
 Therefore, it’s important to find medical professionals who understand the systemic effects of hypermobile connective tissue and can help create a proactive plan to minimize risks and improve symptoms.
-Finding healthcare professionals (HCP) familiar with these issues may also reduce the potentially harmful effects of being invalidated, misunderstood, or misdiagnosed by HCP’s who simply aren’t aware of these issues and are more likely to ignore them or misdiagnose them as more common conditions.
+Finding healthcare professionals (HCP) familiar with these issues may also reduce the harmful effects of being invalidated, misunderstood, or misdiagnosed by HCP’s who simply aren’t aware of these issues and are more likely to ignore/dismiss them or misdiagnose them as more common conditions.

 In medicine, there is a saying: “If you hear hoofbeats, think horses, not zebras.”
 It is intended to remind medical professionals not to overcomplicate things.
 Hypermobile patients are often the exception to the rule, as we often present with less common issues, and sometimes medically complex conditions.
 As such, we are frequently referred to as “zebras.”
 In my own experience, being identified as a zebra was a necessary step in understanding my body’s unique needs, building my support network, and managing my symptoms.
 Those on the hypermobility spectrum may appear to be healthy, which makes it difficult for others who are unfamiliar with HSD to understand why they struggle with fatigue, pain, “stiffness” or malaise.
 I hope that sharing my story raises awareness and helps those with hypermobility-related symptoms find the support that they need.